Is meeting clients for coffee tax deductible?

 Once again, because it’s such a grey area, it’s highly recommended that you speak with a tax accountant to look at each instance on a case by case basis.
 They’ll help you decide what portions of your travel can be claimed.

-Before you file your taxes, we highly recommend you take a look at this list from the ATO of “Deductions for operating expenses.”
+Before you lodge your tax return, we highly recommend you take a look at this list from the ATO of “Deductions for operating expenses.”
 This list includes some things you may not have thought of, like:

 Subscriptions to work-related journals or magazines